-Sends a list of subscribers an email notification when new posts are published to your blog.
-Automate user growth through ReadyGraph integration.
+Sends a list of subscribers emails when you publish new posts.
+Automate user growth and revenue with ReadyGraph integration.

 It installs a little banner for "readygraph" which is on all your pages, no way to disable it.
 It also ruins your site on mobile.
 No setting to disable it; you just have to uninstall the entire plugin.
 DO NOT INSTALL!!